 Friday 14th June 2019 | Jake

 Mass protests have shut down parts of the city for almost a week now.
-They march against the proposed extradition laws, laws that will make it far easier for China to extradite people from the 'special autonomous region' to mainland China.
+They march against the proposed extradition law that would make it far easier for China to extradite people from the 'Special Autonomous Region' to mainland China.
 Critics worry China will use the law to hunt down its political opponents and punish them.
-The legal change is also further evidence of the Hong Kong public’s quickly eroding civil rights, rights which were hard fought for by the British during the twilight of their 99 year tenure which ended in 1997.
+The proposed extradition law is also further evidence of the continued erosion of civil rights in Hong Kong, rights which were supposedly guaranteed by the British during the twilight of their 99 year stewardship which ended in 1997.

-On Wednesday police fired rubber bullets at the protesters, injuring many.
-Police figures estimate 240,000 people had joined the march at its peak, while the organisers of the protest and other media outlets quoting that over a million citizens had got involved with the protest movement.
+On Wednesday police fired rubber bullets during the march, injuring many protesters.
+Police figures estimate 240,000 people joined the march at its peak, while the organisers of the protest and other media outlets quoted that over a million citizens were present.

 Many pro-Beijing officials and Hong Kong residents still claim the protests had been organised and even funded by parties wishing to discredit and make trouble for China, something which is a distinct possibility.

 China is a country widely accepted as having a highly authoritarian government as well as a legal system that far from guarantees a fair trial.
 If successful, the new extradition law would see to it that any person in Hong Kong who is accused of any crime which carries a jail sentence of seven years or more would be subject to the possbility of extradition and trial back in the mainland.

 Carrie Lam, the Chief Executive of Hong Kong, along with other officials, all deny that the central government in China is pushing the extradition law.
 The problem is that the hundreds of thousands of citizens marching on the street believe otherwise.